Choosing Joy - a relationship exploration

 Fast to reconcile.

-Notice this time, we are aligned with 1 Corinthians 13.
+Notice this time, we are aligned with 1 Corinthians 13 and the pursuit of emptiness.
 This is also critical to decreasing the confirmation bias associated with our locus of control.
 This is an important point: Good relationship habits are built from behaviors suggested in this future state framework.
-Joy is enabled by our good relationship habits.
-Our behaviors allow us to let stuff go and accelerates the loving qualities of empathy and appreciation.
+Our good relationship habits enable joy.
+Our behaviors allow us to let stuff go and accelerate the loving qualities of empathy and appreciation.
 Our red-ish negative feelings are still valid, but our internal narrative has changed:

 “It is hard!
 I know I can be right, but I would rather love.”